Regal Rexnord (NYSE:RRX) Issues Q4 2021 Earnings Guidance

 Regal Rexnord (NYSE:RRX) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided EPS guidance of $1.970-$2.270 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.930.
 The company issued revenue guidance of -.Regal Rexnord also updated its FY 2022 guidance to $9.950-$10.350 EPS.

-Separately, Oppenheimer increased their price objective on shares of Regal Rexnord from $175.00 to $193.00 and gave the company an outperform rating in a research report on Wednesday.
+Separately, Oppenheimer boosted their price objective on Regal Rexnord from $175.00 to $193.00 and gave the stock an outperform rating in a report on Wednesday, November 3rd.

-Regal Rexnord (NYSE:RRX) last posted its earnings results on Monday, November 1st.
-The company reported $2.36 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $2.34 by $0.02.
-The company had revenue of $892.70 million for the quarter, compared to the consensus estimate of $887.51 million.
-Regal Rexnord’s revenue was up 17.7% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $1.73 EPS.

 Regal Rexnord Corp. engages in the manufacture of electric motors, electrical motion controls, power generation, and power transmission products.
 It operates through the following segments: Commercial Systems, Industrial Systems, Climate Solutions, and Power Transmission Solutions.
 The Commercial Systems segment produces fractional to 5 horsepower AC and DC motors, electric variable speed controls, fans, and blowers for commercial applications.